In the AI Era, Code Is Cheap. Reputation Isn’t.

 These two truths have already forced maintainers to resort to drastic measures, like what happened with curl:

-Here are a few tips learned from dealing with a large volume of contributions.
+Below are practical tips distilled from handling a large volume of contributions.

 1. Think.
 Then think again.